 After weeks of debating, pages full of scribbles, hours of researching online, and multiple Skype conferences we had no decision.
 NOTHING!
-Call it writer’s block, call it designer’s block...it still meant the same thing: we were already designing our first collection for the (no name) bridal brand.
+Call it writer’s block, call it designer’s block...it still meant the same thing: we were already designing our first collection for the (No Name) bridal brand.
 During one of our in-person meetings in Chicago, we called for reinforcements.
-Enter our wonderful friends, Sam Crews, and of course...wine!
+Enter our wonderful friend, Sam Crews, and of course...wine!

 What is élan?

-After using Scrabble letters in an attempt to create words from our initials to no avail (we would like to buy several vowels, please!) or that using our childhood street names were NOT going to work (“Poinsettia Rhododendron” ...uh???), Sam started looking for synonyms from all of the words in the lists we’d made so far.
-That’s when we discovered élan, which according to Google.com means:
+After using Scrabble letters in an attempt to create words from our initials to no avail (we would like to buy several vowels, please!).
+Or realizing that using our childhood street names was NOT going to work (“Poinsettia Rhododendron” ...uh???), Sam started looking for synonyms from all of the words in the lists we’d made so far.
+That’s when we discovered élan, which according to Google means:

 energy, style, and enthusiasm.